CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 	<div>
 	</div>
 	<div>
-- *Deployment* creates a new *ReplicaSet* for the next revision
-- *Pods* are deleted one by one on the old *ReplicaSet*
-- New *Pods* with the new version of the application are created on the new *ReplicaSet*
 - Additional parameters can be set :
   - Minimum number of *Pods* available
   - Amount of time to wait between to iteration